-The phrase “less is more” applies to many situations in life — but not when it comes to building your business case for content marketing.
+The phrase “less is more” applies to many situations in life — but not when building your business case for content marketing.
 Less content means fewer leads, fewer website clicks, less engagement, less search traffic, and — ultimately, less success.

 When it comes to your content marketing planning and budget, your leadership needs to know that “more is more.”
 More leads, more engagement, and more customers equal more success.

-Consistent development of meaningful, quality content will help your organization reach and exceed your long-term goals in a sustainable way.
+Consistent development of meaningful, quality content will help your organization reach and exceed your long-term goals sustainably.
 Here’s everything you need to know to make a business case for content marketing.

 - Brand awareness: The ability of customers and potential customers to recognize and associate the content and other offerings your organization provides.